DmitryF-go/articles/Ubuntu/04_Python_installation.md

 sudo apt autoremove
 ```

-Use `sudo apt install python3` not `sudo apt install python3.7` command
-for python 3.x installation.

 If you need 3.7 or newer, install the **minimal versions** and use
 [**local virtual environment**](05_Virtual_environments.md) to install other packages.
 It's a bad idea to have several versions of python 3.x globally
 at the same time.
 Use only currently supported
 by Ubuntu python 3.x version globally.
-At this moment it is 3.6.
+At this moment it is 3.6
+for Ubuntu 18.04 and 3.8 for Ubuntu 20.04.

 ---
   </blockquote>